 Today, India is brimming with the energy of the youth that is pumping in fresh consumption.
 The country is witnessing a massive increase in buying, and we are excited to be an integral part of this dynamic environment.
 This current scenario carries immense opportunities for us to grow as a nation and a business house.
 Our primary focus, in the coming times, will be on carrying our fashion business to the next level.
 One of our key focuses will be on acing our efficiency levels through our recently-installed state-of-the-art supply chain system and the best use of technology and data, to power our production and distribution.
 We are now set to reap the benefits of scale, experience and power of brands in creating value for all our stakeholders.

-Future Group, which is one of the largest retail groups in India, with 5,200 retail outlets including department stores and specialty stores in more than 240 cities, covering consumer goods including food, fashion and cosmetics reported a turnover of 22,000 crores in 2016.
-These past achievements that have impacted the retail landscape bear a testimony to our sustenance as a ‘thought leader’ over the years.
-Also, our tall aspirations that have us working towards a much steeper growth too reflects our business vision and commitment towards sustaining our top position in the business.
-Currently we have close to 20+ million square feet of retail space in operation in India.
+Future Group, which is one of the largest retail groups in India, with 5,200 retail outlets including department stores and speciality stores in more than 240 cities, covering consumer goods including food, fashion and cosmetics reported a turnover of 22,000 crores in 2016.
+These past achievements that have impacted the retail landscape bear testimony to our sustenance as a ‘thought leader’ over the years.
+Also, the tall aspirations that have us working towards a much steeper growth too reflects our business vision and commitment towards sustaining our top position in the business.
+Currently, we have close to 20+ million square feet of retail space in operation in India.
 And we’re looking to expand our network by 14-15 per cent per annum.
 This implies, adding about another two to three million square feet of new retail space every year.